KarelZe/thesis/references/obsidian/chapters/🎄decison_trees.md

 <mark style="background: #FF5582A6;">TODO: Add link between binary classification and regression as footnote?
 See [[@breimanClassificationRegressionTrees2017]]. </mark>

 Following [[@breimanClassificationRegressionTrees2017]] we scan all combinations of possible $m$ and potential split values $s$ and choose the split, that leads to the largest improvement in the error of the child nodes compared to their parent node $E(m)$: $$\Delta E(s, m)=E(m)-E\left(m_{l}\right)-E\left(m_{r}\right).$$
+<mark style="background: #FF5582A6;">TODO: Introduce the term regularization -> constraint / limit the complexity of the model. -> impose constraints on the depth of the tree</mark>

 <mark style="background: #FF5582A6;">FIXME: Introduce idea of bias and variance trade-off more throughly using [[@hastietrevorElementsStatisticalLearning2009]]; a catchy definition can also be found in [[@schapireBoostingMarginNew1998]])</mark>

 Trivially, growing deeper trees leads to an improvement in the SSE.
 Considering the extreme, where each sample is in its region, the tree would achieve the highest fit in-sample but perform poorly on out-of-sample data.
 To reduce the sensitivity of the tree to changes in the training data, hence *variance*, *cost complexity pruning* procedures are employed.
 Yet, if the decision tree is too simplistic, consequently underfits the data, a high bias contributes to the model's overall expected error.